otsembo/upishi/README.md

 * `Compose Web`

 ## Prerequisites
-In order to use this repository, you will need to have the following setup in your computer.
+In order to use this example, you will need to have the following setup in your computer.

-- Intellij idea
+- Code Editor (IntelliJ IDEA / VSCode)
+- Java 8 or higher
+- Windows / Linux / Mac OS

 ## Project Setup Instructions

 This section will guide you through setting up and running this repository on your local machine.

-* Clone the main brach of repository
+* Clone the main branch of repository
     ```
     git clone git@github.com/otsembo/upishi.git
     ```